juspay/services-flake/doc/datadir.md

 {#socket-path}
 ### Unix-domain socket path is too long

-unix socket length is limited to [about 100 chars](https://linux.die.net/man/7/unix).
-If your data directory is nested too deep, you will have to set `dataDir` option of the service to a shorter path as a workaround.
+Some services create unix domain socket files under the data directory.
+As the unix socket length is limited to [about 100 chars](https://linux.die.net/man/7/unix), if your data directory is nested too deep, you will have to set `dataDir` option of the service to a shorter path as a workaround.